 This got me thinking, would any other actress be given this award if they played Mia?
 This could be a good thing on the part of the writer if it was intentionally written that way.
 But I was still not satisfied.
 Though I had not seen the other movies for which actresses were nominated for the same award, QUEEN Meryl Streep was in that category and I’m sure her character had more depth than Mia.
 Mia lacked a certain star quality.
 Heck, she sang only twice throughout the whole movie and it still wasn’t great.
 She didn’t seem hungry enough.
 She seemed too confident in knowing she could always return home if things didn’t work out.
 Does that sound to you like someone who’d been hungry for a break for 6 years?
 I can’t put all the blame on Emma for delivering what was asked of her because I suppose that’s how Mia was written, uninspiring, flat and quite frankly a bore.

 Keith, played by John Legend, is introduced to us, rather pops up out of nowhere, as a former colleague/old friend of Sebastian’s.
 I guess they needed someone to make Sebastian more interesting.
-Keith is a successful musician who’s been on tour and everything.
+Keith is a successful musician who’s been on tour.
 He’s definitely a big deal!
 To even put someone like John Legend in such a minuscule role to rescue Sebastian from going extremely broke, was a complete waste of this man’s talents.

-We then learn, Sebastian could have made it as big as Keith if he had taken the opportunity which was given to him around the same time Keith got his break.
+We then learnt that Sebastian could have made it as big as Keith if he had taken the opportunity which was given to him around the same time Keith got his break.
 Now, I’m pissed.
 In which Hollywood would someone, a freaking unknown, be given the chance to put themselves out there and not take it?
 Maybe I don’t know much about how Hollywood works but I thought his goal was to open a jazz club and perform.
 How else would he expect to be on Keith’s level?
 No one, and I mean no one, who is struggling in Hollywood would turn something like that down.
 Right there his story was already unbelievable and not in a good way.

 Of course, there was the turning point when they had to pull their boots up and realize nothing will be handed to them.
-They had to go after their dreams, however, the opportunity presents itself next.
+They had to go after their dreams, however the opportunity presented itself next.
 I guess that was the take away.
 Was that enough for this film to receive the praise it got?
 Was that enough for it to be nominated for Best Picture and could have won?
 I think not.
 It felt very simple.
 It felt on the surface.
 It lacked depth.
 The main characters’ journey wasn’t believable.
 To top it all off, La La Land won for Best Director.
 Complete baloney if you ask me.
 Nothing against Damien Chazelle but dude…this movie could have been so much better.
 As phony and superficial people think Hollywood is, the film didn’t capture what it means to truly be ‘struggling’ to make your dream a reality in Hollywood.
 That was what the film set out to do and to me, it failed big time.
-I wouldn’t be encouraged to move to Hollywood, today, to pursue any dreams of acting.
+I wouldn’t be encouraged to move to Hollywood, today, to pursue any dreams of acting based on this film.
 Would you?
 The entire film went From La La Land to Blah Blah Land.

 Till next time.